 This is a photo taken around 1975 of me and my brother.
 I am wearing a “Jaws” t-shirt and wearing black and white saddle oxfords.

-Send us in your own personal experience either teaching your child to ride their bike or the memories you have of a child learning to ride your first bicycle.
-Simply send us your story in an email to firstname.lastname@example.org.
-We will some of our favorite stories on the blog!
+Send us in your own personal experience, whether it's teaching your child to ride their bike, the childhood memories you have of learning to ride, or any other Schwinn story that comes to mind!.
+Simply send us your story in an email to email@example.com.
+We will share some of our favorite stories on the blog!

 We can’t wait to share our stories and hear all of yours!